aditya-090211/OpenArm/CAD/README.md

 * inspect assemblies and part relationships
 * download individual components
 * export parts in their preferred file format
+* Make a copy of the document to add required modifications that anyone may need

 The goal is to keep the CAD workflow as open, accessible, and maintainable as possible throughout development.